haowu97/netlify/content/posts/Courses20-21/InternationalFinance/02BalanceOfPayment.en.md

 Every transaction is booked twice - debit and credit, because otherwise the BoP would imply that someone is giving up something for nothing.

-An international transaction involves two parties, and **each transaction enters the accounts twice**: once as a credit (e.g. goods) and once as a debit (e.g. money).
+Every international transaction involves two parties, and **each transaction enters the accounts twice**: once as a credit (e.g. goods) and once as a debit (e.g. money).

+That's why the *balance of payment should always be equal to 0*!

 The general principle: **whatever enters the country is a debit(+), and anything that exits is a credit(-)** (whether it be goods or money).